 Advertise to identified interests (funnels) and follow up with problem-based ads.

-Create inbound ads targeting specific interests.
+Create inbound ads targeted to specific interests.
 Tag the leads you get through this with that interest.
 Follow up as usual with your marketing system.

 Now they are in your database.
 Do regular lead nurturing.
 See what they do with your letters.
 Follow what they do on interests.